 Social media branding is about consistently using the right methods to engage with your target audience on social media platforms.
 The aim or purpose is to boost brand awareness.
 By leveraging the power of social media branding, you can build a robust network of fans who are not only loyal to your brand but are also eager to buy from you.

-In a research report published by Social Fresh, they found that the number one goal of brands with social media is to grow awareness.
+In a research report by Social Fresh, they found that the number one goal of brands- both personal brands and businesses, with social media is to grow awareness.
 Which clearly shows that social media branding is a priority for most brands.

 Branding is an important stage for any business that wants to generate long-term business.
 It’s about defining what you stand for and at the same time attract prospects that are likely to turn into customers.
 In the initial branding stages, every business lead is important, which is why it’s necessary to start the relationship on the right note.